How to Name a Startup: Step-by-Step Naming Process

 - Does it differentiate from competitors?

-- Can you imagine it on product packaging, website, business cards?
+- Can you imagine it on product packaging, a website, business cards?

 - Does your team genuinely like it?

-This filter is subjective but important.
+This filter is subjective but it matters.
 Names that feel wrong rarely grow on you.
 If your team consistently hesitates when saying a name, that awkwardness will transfer to customer interactions.

 Narrow to your top 3-5 names and validate them with people outside your founding team.